quqxui/Awesome-LLM4IE-Papers/README.md

 The organization of papers is discussed in our survey: [Large Language Models for Generative Information Extraction: A Survey](https://arxiv.org/abs/2312.17617).

-If you have any suggestions or come across any mistakes, missing information, please feel free to let us know via email at **derongxu@mail.ustc.edu.cn**.
+If you have any suggestions or come across any mistakes, missing information, please feel free to let us know via email at **derongxu@mail.ustc.edu.cn** and **chenweicw@mail.ustc.edu.cn**.
 We appreciate your feedback and help in improving our work.

 If you find our survey useful for your research, please cite the following paper: